Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Delete postings](../../Assets/Screenshots/RetailSuiteAccounting/Book/DeleteBookings.png "[Delete postings]")

-  This window allows to select one or several postings in a journal to be deleted simultaneously.
+  This window allows to select several postings in a journal to be deleted simultaneously.
+For detailed information, see [Delete postings](../Operation/06_DeleteBookings.md).

   - *Journal*
   Click this drop-down list to select the journal containing the postings to be deleted.
 The drop-down list displays the existing journals including the postings recorded in each of them.